 SRAM1 and SRAM2 are the main SRAMs embedded in the devices, each with specific features.
 Both can be used for peripherals background autonomous mode (BAM).

 These SRAMs can be powered down in Stop mode to reduce consumption:

-- SRAM1: one 16-Kbyte block, can be retained in Standby mode - SRAM2: one 48-Kbyte block with parity, can be retained in Standby mode.
+- SRAM1: one up to 64-Kbyte block, can be retained in Standby mode - SRAM2: one 64-Kbyte block with parity, can be retained in Standby mode.